 What Do I Serve With These Burgers?

 Quick roasted vegetables like carrots or broccoli make a great easy homemade side for this dish.
-I’m also a big fan of roasted sweet potatoes.
+I’m also a big fan of roasted sweet potatoes or these crispy oven-baked potato wedges is delicious with these burgers.
 Raw veggies and fruit can also be served on the side.
 There are also so many delicious recipe ideas in The Fuss Free Toddler Cookbook.

 You can also add my sweet broccoli and apple pasta salad on the side, it goes great with burgers!